-So questions can have different answers depending if you are trying to answer relative to an Outer Truth or Inner Truth such as the “What is Red?” question illustrates.
-When considering this: of course a person can get stuck in endless loops chasing questions.
+So questions can have different answers depending on if you are trying to answer relative to an Outer Truth or Inner Truth such as the “What is Red?” question illustrates.
+When considering this: of course, a person can get stuck in endless loops chasing questions.
 A Taoist knows answers are infinite.
 A person can spend an entire lifetime chasing answers only to be left chasing after more.
 So a Taoist instead uses release as a way to work around this infinite chase.
 Release doesn’t require “answers” to work, it’s instead a process of letting go.
 Chasing answers often will cause additional problems to crop up.
-Yes at times knowing an answer can help a person resolve an issue.
-However, many times it’s easier and quicker to just release and move on.
+Yes, at times, knowing an answer can help a person resolve an issue.
+However, many times it’s easier and quicker just to release and move on.

 A problem is when a person tries to force questions which are strictly Inner Truth in nature as if they were Outer Truth problems.

-This is the root reason religions cause so many problems: trying to force personal answers as an universal truth upon others.
+This is the root reason religions cause so many problems: trying to force personal answers as a universal truth upon others.

 The problem is many Inner truths are defined by ego and personal need.
-For example some questions such as acceptance of homosexuality are rooted in ego in scope.
-Ego based questions cannot be answered from a universal perspective: despite ego’s insistence that it’s universal in nature.
+For example, some questions such as acceptance of homosexuality are rooted in ego in scope.
+Ego-based questions cannot be answered from a universal perspective: despite ego’s insistence that it’s universal.
 So in the end, “ego” based questions must be answered by each person.
-Giving a general answer actually creates interpersonal conflict.
-To a Taoist this problem is easily avoided by leaving the question unanswered from a larger perspective.
+Giving a general answer creates interpersonal conflict.
+To a Taoist, this problem is easily avoided by leaving the question unanswered from a larger perspective.
 To recognize this question is personal in scope for each individual to balance in their life.

 This is very important and has implications for many other questions.